aci-ref/facilitation_leading_practices/activities/01-getting-established.md

-see as the major aspects of facilitation, as presented in the overview chapter, and share lessons learned from our collective experiences from both being facilitators and from numerous discussions on facilitation best practices as part of the ACI-REF program which funded the creation of this document.
+see as the major aspects of facilitation, as presented in the overview chapter, and share lessons learned from our collective experiences from both being facilitators and from numerous discussions on facilitation leading practices as part of the ACI-REF program which funded the creation of this document.
 While each organization will have unique facilitation needs, much of the information provided is on the fundamental tasks of
 facilitation: outreach, engagement, assistance and education.
 Each of these topics are covered in the subsequent chapters of this document.

-As Facilitators, we hope that this chapter, as well as the remainder of the *[Best Practices of Facilitation](../..)* document and the additional information found on our website, *[www.aciref.org](https://aciref.org/)*, serves as a useful starting place as you begin a career as a Facilitator.
+As Facilitators, we hope that this chapter, as well as the remainder of the *[Leading Practices of Facilitation](../..)* document and the additional information found on our website, *[www.aciref.org](https://aciref.org/)*, serves as a useful starting place as you begin a career as a Facilitator.
 The material was designed to answer questions, explain topics and suggest options that